 no, translation tools should protect the text of the element from translation.
 The translation tool in question could be an automated translation engine, like those used in the online services offered by Google, Microsoft and Yandex.
 Or it could be a human translator's 'workbench' tool, which would prevent the translator inadvertently changing the text.

 Setting this translate flag on an element applies the value to all contained element content.
 HTML5 has a list of attributes that are to be translated by default, but these attributes should not be translated if they are on an element where

 translate attribute, a translation system or translator should assume that all the text is to be translated.
 The

 yes value is therefore likely to see little use, though it could be very useful if you need to override a translate flag on a parent element and indicate some bits of text that should be translated.
 You may want to translate the natural language text in examples of source code, for example, but leave the code untranslated.

 translate attribute to your page can help readers better understand your content when they run it through automatic translation systems, and can save a significant amount of cost and hassle for translation vendors with large throughput in many languages.

 You come across a need for this quite frequently.
 There is an example in the HTML5 spec about the Bee Game.
-Here is a similar, but real example where the documentation being translated referred to a machine with text on the hardware panel that wasn't translated.
+Here is a similar, but real example where the documentation being translated referred to a machine with text in English on the hardware panel that wasn't translated.

-In German translation this will become:
+In a German translation this will become:

 Here are a couple more real-life examples of content that could benefit from the